 The DPO is also the first point of contact for individuals whose data the school processes, and for the ICO.
-St Joseph's Catholic school has appointed Kathryn Sanders of Romero Services to provide DPO services.
-Their contact no is 01793 236041
+St Joseph's Catholic school has contracted St Joseph's Professional Services to provide DPO services.
+Their contact no is 01793 236070

-The bursar is the data protection lead in school and is responsible for liaising with the DPO on behalf of school staff, parents and governors.
+The Business Manager is the data protection lead in school and is responsible for liaising with the DPO on behalf of school staff, parents and governors.
 Responsibilities also include ensuring staff receive regular training briefs and that policies and procedures relating to data protection are updated.